natsousa/blog/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ## Creating a website with Jekyll and GitHub.

 There are several ways how you can create your own blog or website.
 For instance, you could do it using __Blogdown__ and R, <a href="https://www.samples-of-thoughts.com/2018/how-to-make-a-website-using-blogdown-and-github/">here</a> is a good tutorial to start it.
 I decided to use <a href="http://jekyllthemes.org/">Jekyll themes </a>.
-However, there are some alternatives as, <a href="https://blog.getpelican.com/">Pelican</a>, <a href="https://gohugo.io/">Hugo</a>, and others with even less coding requirements, such as <a href="https://br.wordpress.com/">WorlPress</a> and <a href="https://www.dokuwiki.org/dokuwiki">Dokuwiki</a>.
+However, there are some alternatives as, <a href="https://blog.getpelican.com/">Pelican</a>, <a href="https://gohugo.io/">Hugo</a>, and others with even less coding requirements, such as <a href="https://br.wordpress.com/">WorldPress</a> and <a href="https://www.dokuwiki.org/dokuwiki">Dokuwiki</a>.
 I decided to host the website on <a href="https://pages.github.com/">GitHub Pages</a>, where you learn with many of its tutorials.

 __What do we need to start?__

 I am assuming from now that you have none of these things set up yet.

-**1. Download Git bash:** It allows us to run the command line to connect local folders to GitHub repository.
+**1. Downloading Git bash:** It allows us to run the command line 🤯 to connect local folders to GitHub repository 😵.
+Hang on!
+Guys don't worries with theses term, slowly we come along with it.

-**2. Install Ruby and Jekyll:** It creates an environment for Jekyll runs since Jekyll is built in Ruby.
+**2. Installing Ruby and Jekyll:** It creates an environment for Jekyll runs since Jekyll is built in Ruby.

-**3. Install Jekyll Themes:** This is what will give the website a nice look.
+**3. Installing Jekyll Themes:** This is what will give the website a nice look.
 It is the layout of your website

-**4. Set up a GitHub account and create a repository:** It allows us to give the website a name.
+**4. Setting up a GitHub account and create a repository:** It allows us to give the website a name.

 **5. Publishing your website:** It allows people to find you.
 This step brings your website to GitHub repository.